 How to Use CHOOSE to Sum or Average Cell Ranges and Replace Nested IF Statements in Excel 2007 and Excel 2010

-Hi and welcome to my latest hub on Excel.
-In today’s hub, I will be looking at the CHOOSE function.
+In this article, I will be looking at the CHOOSE function.

 In its simplest form, the CHOOSE function allows you to select a value from a list.
 So, you could, for example, have a list of seven items (such as the Seven Dwarfs) and ask the function to return the second item in the list.